hapax/hapax.github.io/assets/donut.md

 to be that the earth is flat.
 More recently, though, heretics have appeared on the scene claiming the earth is shaped like a donut.
-In this post, I'll explain how you can have your donut and eat it too: the earth could be both flat and toroidal, by embedding in higher dimensions!
+In this post, I'll explain how you can have your donut and eat it too: the earth could be both flat and torus-shaped, by embedding in higher dimensions!
 I'll examine some amusing implications and (decisive) objections to this model.*